-Our blue and white coastal powder room makeover is done!
+Our coastal powder room makeover is done!
 Read this post to get all the scoop on how we took it from boring drab to coastal fab!

 This project has been done for several months now but I finally snapped a few pictures of our blue and white coastal powder room makeover!
 This project was on my list FOR-EV-ER (who else read that in their Squints from The Sandlot voice?
 Just me, lol?).
 We finally got it done during the early part of quarantine this spring!

 We lived with our old, peeling, ugly wallpaper for almost 11 years before tackling the room.
-So that gave me A LOT of time to decide what I really wanted to do in here.
-I considered a ton of different ideas before finally settling on the wallpaper and molding option we chose.
+So that gave me A LOT of time to scheme up some coastal powder room ideas!
+I considered a ton of different things before finally settling on the wallpaper and molding option we chose.
 I am the worst at taking before pictures (I ALWAYS forget!) so enjoy this terrible, blurry picture from when the previous owners lived here. 😉

 The first thing we did was strip the wallpaper.
 I used this small steamer and spent a week while my kids were on school Zooms taking it off, bit by bit.
 Then I washed the walls because there was a lot of glue residue leftover.
 I’m not sure if this is necessary but I did it anyways.
 The next step was to apply this Zinsser Gardz Problem Surface Sealer.
-Oh my gosh, this product was a miracle worker!
+Oh my gosh, this tutorial from Driven By Decor was so helpful!
 I would highly, highly recommend using this if you are painting after removing wallpaper.
 It made our walls smooth and problem free.

 I had always wanted to do some sort of wall treatment in the powder room.
 Remember, I was working with limited space so adding craftsman-style molding helped up the style without sacrificing square footage.
 We hung it about 2/3 of the way down and just used trim board primed finger-joint in different sizes to create the look I wanted.
 We purchased this miter saw and this nail gun to get the job done.
 I filled the holes in and painted both the molding and the bottom portion of the wall with this white paint.